Dalat City - Flowers, Food and Crazy Mazes

 There is an expensive coffee shop and a souvenir stand in the grounds as well as toilets.

 Entrance to the Crazy House costs 80,000 VND per person (£2.47 or $3.14).
 This was one of the more expensive things we did in Da Lat but it was worth it.
-The crazy architecture, gardens, views of the city and art displays are completely unique and should definitely be explored.
+The crazy architecture, gardens, views of the city and art displays are completely unique and should definitely be not be missed.

 Staircases and walkways twist, melt and climb through one another in a Dali-esq fashion at the Da Lat Crazy House

-It is hard to explain how bizarre the Crazy House is - Its like architecture meets spaghetti!
+It is hard to explain how bizarre the Crazy House of Dalat is - Its like architecture meets spaghetti!

 The Maze Bar

 Whilst we are on the subject of bizarre.
 The maze bar has taken the concept of the Crazy House, condensed it and added alcohol.
-The entrance is a small nondescript doorway on a street above the central market.
-Nothing outside gives any indication of what lies beneath, it looks small, unassuming and ordinary, right until you buy a drink and go down into the basement.
+The entrance is a small nondescript doorway on a street above near Dalat’s central market (find it here).
+Nothing outside the bar gives any indication of what lies beneath.
+The Maze Bar looks small, unassuming and ordinary, right until you buy a drink and go down into the basement…

 The entrance to the Maze Bar Dal Lat, is lit up in purple and yellow.
 Green plants climb and strange carvings are on every surface.